 Originally from Merseyside in North West England, Suzanne is a Director of Photography with over 17 years experience in the industry.
 She first moved to London to work for a camera and lighting rental house as an in-house technician and camera assistant, before leaving to work as a freelance assistant on high end dramas.
 Suzanne started shooting on documentaries, learning how to shoot quickly and work with natural light.
-She has regularly attended courses and masterclasses throughout her career and developed a striking and detail-focused lighting style through her extensive work on short films, as well as commercials, promos and publicity.
+She has regularly attended courses and masterclasses throughout her career and developed a striking and detail-focused lighting style through her extensive work in narrative, commercials, promos and publicity.

 Suzanne studied Media Production in Liverpool and was encouraged to take on as much work experience as possible during that time.
 She worked for the BBC, Channel 4 and ITV as well as a number of independent production companies in documentary, studio, advertising and corporate.
 By the end of her time studying she had realised that her passion was camerawork, so she moved to London to learn and find work in this field.